 Because both parent breeds are excellent herding dogs, the Borgi excels in this field too.
 This Border Collie mix requires a ton of mental stimulation and physical activity – it’s the cost of having such a great mixed breed.

-The Borgi will always have short, stubby legs – like the Welsh Corgis.
+The Borgi will always have short, stubby legs – like the Corgis.
 That’s because the Corgi’s dwarfism is a dominant trait.
 In fact, all Corgi mixes will have short legs.

-RECOMMENDED: 27 Cutest Corgi Mixes
+RECOMMENDED: 32 Cutest Corgi Mixes

 15. Border Heeler